danimelchor/clypi/docs/index.md

 @classmethod
 def prog(cls)
 ```
 The name of the command.
-Can be overriden to provide a custom name
+Can be overridden to provide a custom name
 or will default to the class name extending `Command`.

 #### `help`